-Ageless Enterophilus supplement (from the enteron, pertaining to the intestines, and philous—liking) provides bacteria essential for the normal functioning of the large intestine affected by dysbacteriosis, or by the deficiency of essential intestinal bacteria.
+Ageless Enterophilus supplement (from the enteron, pertaining to the intestines, and philous—liking) provides bacteria essential for the normal functioning of the large intestine affected by dysbacteriosis or by the deficiency of essential intestinal bacteria.

-|60 Servings Per Container||Serving size 1 capsule|
+|60 Servings Per Container||Serving size: 1 vegetarian capsule|

 |Amount Per Serving||% Daily value|

-|Lactobacillus acidophilus (DDS-1)||4.3 Billion CFU|
+|Lactobacillus acidophilus (La-14)||*|

-|Bifidobacterium lactis (HN019)||1.9 Billion CFU|
+|Bifidobacterium lactis (Bl-03)||*|

-|Bifidobacterium longum (Bl-05)||1.0 Billion CFU|
+|Bifidobacterium longum (Bl-05)||*|

-|SUGGESTED USE: Adults take 1 capsule daily or as directed by health care professional.|
+|SUGGESTED USE: As a dietary supplement, adults take one (1) vegetarian capsule daily during meals or, as directed by a health care professional.|

 |STORAGE: Store in a cool, dry place, away from direct light.
 Keep out of reach of children.|

 The probiotic cultures in Enterophilus are grown on a neutral maltodextrin base.
 The microorganisms are harvested and freeze-dried when they are at their maximum concentration.
-Low moisture content provides for long shelf life even at room temperatures and inhibits the settlement of pathogenic microorganisms.
+Low moisture content provides for extended shelf life even at room temperatures and inhibits the settlement of pathogenic microorganisms.

-The unusual-sounding names in the Supplement Facts table above refer to Tyrannosaurus Rex-era bacterial strains (monocultures), which were isolated and bred in biolabs, harvested in biofarms, freeze-dried in very expensive vacuum sublimators, and packaged into capsules and bottles in clean, cold rooms using dedicated packaging equipment—something akin to microprocessor's fab.
+The unusual-sounding names in the Supplement Facts table above refer to bacterial strains (monocultures), which were isolated and bred in biolabs, harvested in biofarms, freeze-dried in very expensive vacuum sublimators, and packaged into capsules and bottles in clean, cold rooms using dedicated packaging equipment—something akin to microprocessor's fab.

 I was having severe bouts with diverticulosis about every 3 months.
 I have had none since using your products.
 I now use the Ageless Enterophilus daily and feel great.
 I also have benefited greatly from the book Fiber Menace!M.H. (via survey)

-Most supplemental bacteria (not Enterophilus, it is made in the USA) come from commercial suppliers of bacterial cultures—mainly European—whose primary focus is not human supplements, but livestock-feed additives to treat dysbacteriosis in farm animals.
+Most supplemental bacteria (not Enterophilus, it is made in the USA) come from commercial suppliers of bacterial cultures—mainly European—whose primary focus is not human supplements but livestock-feed additives to treat dysbacteriosis in farm animals.
 Because of overcrowding, these animals routinely receive antibiotics to fight respiratory infections.
 Hence the need to get treated with bacteria.